ppy/osu-wiki/news/2024/2024-11-06-osu-world-cup-2024-round-of-32-recap.md

 date: 2024-11-06 12:00:00 +0000
 ---

-Tune in and check out the Round of 32 results, a recap of the 1st tiebreaker match, a player interview, and much more!
+Tune in and check out the Round of 32 results, a recap of the first tiebreaker match, a player interview, and much more!

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)